Vengeance for Sale

-Vengeance for Sale (助太刀屋助六, Sukedachiya Sukeroku) is a 2002 Japanese jidaigeki film directed by Kihachi Okamoto.
+Vengeance for Sale (助太刀屋助六, Sukedachiya Sukeroku) is a 2002 Japanese jidaigeki film written and directed by Kihachi Okamoto.

 Vengeance for Sale is a remake of the TV movie directed by Kihachi Okamoto in 1969, based on the manga written by Okamoto under the pen name "Daisuke Ikuta".
-The film is last film Kihachi Okamoto directed.
-Vengeance for Sale was adapted into a Kabuki in 2012.
+It was the final film Okamoto directed.
+Vengeance for Sale was adapted into a kabuki in 2012.

-Sukeroku is a yakuza, he makes a living by helping someone's revenge.
+Hiroyuki Sanada stars as Sukeroku, a yakuza who makes a living by aiding someone else's revenge.